Jbleezy/BO1-Reimagined/README.md

 * Fixed teleporters showing they were ready to use again too early after teleporting through them

 ### Ascension

+#### Sidequest
-* Sidequest completable with 1-4 players
+* Completable with 1-4 players
-* Monkey round sidequest step: buttons no longer have to be pressed at the same time, only on the same monkey round
+* Monkey round step: buttons no longer have to be pressed at the same time, only on the same monkey round
-* Lunar lander sidequest step: First use centrifuge lander, then use Stamin-Up lander, then use PHD Flopper lander, and last use Speed Cola lander
+* Lunar lander step: First use centrifuge lander, then use Stamin-Up lander, then use PHD Flopper lander, and last use Speed Cola lander
-* Lunar lander sideuqest step - HITSAM easter egg now only requiers the letters SAM (was not enough room to fit HITSAM)
+* Lunar lander step - HITSAM easter egg now only requiers the letters SAM (was not enough room to fit HITSAM)

 ### Call of the Dead
 * Removed zombie spawn delay at the beginning of a match

+#### Sidequest
+* Steps in solo are the same as in coop
+* Fuse spawns before starting the sidequest
+* Bottle no longer breaks when it hits the ground
+* Human zombie travelling up the light house needs to be damaged for 10000 health (previously 5000 health times the amount of players)
 * Wunderwaffe powerup from sidequest stays on the until picked up
-* Sidequest: human zombie travelling up the light house needs to be damaged for 10000 health (previously 5000 health times the amount of players)
-* Sidequest: fuse spawns before starting the sidequest
-* Sidequest: steps in solo are the same as in coop
-* Sidequest: bottle no longer breaks when it hits the ground

 ### Shangri-La
 * Pack-a-Punch stones do not have to be stepped on at the same time
 * Eclipse mode activatable with 1-4 players
-* Sidequest completable with 1-4 players
-* Sidequest stepping stone step: stones stay down until a new stone on the same side has been stepped on
-* Only 1 player now required for waterslide sidequest step
-* Sidequest reward: all players get permament perks
-* Sidequest no longer recompletable in a match
-* Sidequest melee stones step: Increased melee range for stones
 * Can activate eclipse mode one more time after sidequest completion to stay in eclipse mode for the rest of the match
+* While a weapon is in Pack-a-Punch, players will not be pushed off the stairs

+#### Sidequest
+* Completable with 1-4 players
+* Stepping stone step: stones stay down until a new stone on the same side has been stepped on
+* Only 1 player now required for waterslide step
+* Reward: all players get permament perks
+* No longer recompletable in a match
+* Melee stones step: Increased melee range for stones
 * Fixed a bug where players could clip through the wall behind Pack-a-Punch during the sidequest
-* While a weapon is in Pack-a-Punch, players will not be pushed off the stairs

 ### Moon
-* No Man's Land now spawns 24 zombies instead of 20 zombies
-* No Man's Land now displays a more accurate time of how long you survived
 * Added Fire Sale, Max Ammo, and Perk Bottle to jump pad powerup cycle
 * Removed the forced jumping in low gravity
-* Full sidequest completable in solo
-* Full sidequest completable without Richtofen
-* Sidequest part 1 reward - 90 second Death Machines for the rest of the match
-* Full sidequest reward - permament perks (Quick Revive goes away when downed in solo, can be rebought with all perks)
 * Excavators will not reactivate for places that have already been breached
 * Fixed the invisible digger glitch
 * Gersches and QEDs no longer break windows